cowdao-grants/rfps/RFP-01.md

 # RFP-01: Settlement contract wrapper

+## Preamble

+Requests for proposals are not to be taken as prescriptive or exhaustive.
+The community is encouraged to submit proposals that build upon the ideas presented in this document.
+The scope of the project may change based on the proposal received.
+The primary intent of this document is to provide a starting point from which to achieve the goals outlined, and what is ultimately implemented may differ from the initial proposal.

 ## Background

 The CoW DAO has recently passed [CIP-44: Reduced bonding requirements](https://snapshot.org/#/cow.eth/proposal/0x1b6f1171633ec3d20c4370db37074aa1bd830486d4d0d6c26165915cc42d9412), which allows solvers to participate in the batch auction with reduced bonding requirements.
 The reduced bonding requirements are as follows: